daleao/sdv/Combat/README.md

 ### Knockback

 In many games, when a character hits a wall or an object while being knocked back they will suffer environment damage.
 This mod introduces a similar mechanic.
-This creates an additional strategic layer to combat, where fighting enemies close to stones, walls or other objects can be more favorable than combat in open areas.
+This creates an additional strategic layer to combat, where fighting enemies close to stones, walls or other objects can be more favorable than combat in the open.
 The amount of environment damage suffered depends on the velocity of the character at the moment of collision, which of course is increased by the knockback stat from Amethyst rings and weapon forges.

 Now, knocking enemies away from your combo is no longer necessarily a bad thing.